 In 2016, Teun was asked to compose for a game in the style and limitations of the NES.
 That's how he dove into chiptune music, and pushed it to its limits.

-Teun Cornelis Buwalda (Utrecht, 2000), grew up in the small town of Culemborg, where his parents soon sent him to music lessons.
-Rather than following a traditional music education, Teun started playing the West African djembe as well as piano at the age of six.
-Before going to middle school, he had already sung in multiple youth choirs and performed with bands.
-When he was twelve, Teun went to O.R.S.
-Lek en Linge, a school praised for its focus on culture.
-In his six years there, he assembled a network of anyone he could find who could play an instrument, which he turned to each year to perform at the school’s yearly Culture Festival.
+Teun grew up in Culemborg and started on West African djembe as well as piano.
+Before middle school, he sung in multiple youth choirs and performed with bands.
+At O.R.S.
+Lek en Linge, he assembled a network of anyone he could find who could play an instrument, and often started small projects.
 Meanwhile he conducted musicals, arranged for his a capella group and dozens of bands, and participated in the composing contest set out each year by the Netherlands Wind Ensemble.
-Teun could be found on his school’s auditorium stage so much that his senior quote was easy to find: “I am the Culture Festival.”
-During his final year at high school, he followed a preparatory year for Composition at the Conservatorium van Amsterdam.
+During his final year at high school, he followed a preparatory year for Composition at the Amsterdam Conservatory.

 Teun can always be reached via e-mail: teuncb@gmail.com